Scaling Recommender Transformers to One Billion Parameters: Related work

-\paragraph{Scaling sequential recommenders} CLUE\,\cite{clue} trains a transformer encoder on user histories from multiple domains with contrastive learning, demonstrating scaling for training data, context length and model size. \citet{naver} represented the user as a sequence of textual item descriptions and trained a transformer encoder to predict the next item; they also reported the benefits of scaling model size. \citet{amazon} trained a transformer on the next-event prediction task, decomposing events into separate features, and scaled model size up to 85M parameters. \citet{wechat} trained a transformer on the next-item prediction task, achieving a scaling law even better than in NLP. \citet{Huawei} explored scaling for the HSTU architecture, which we discuss further.
+\paragraph{Scaling sequential recommenders} CLUE\,\cite{clue} trains a transformer encoder on user histories from multiple domains with contrastive learning, demonstrating scaling with respect to training data, context length, and model size. \citet{naver} represented the user as a sequence of textual item descriptions and trained a transformer encoder to predict the next item; they also reported benefits from scaling model size. \citet{amazon} trained a transformer on next-event prediction, decomposing events into separate features, and scaled model size up to 85M parameters. \citet{wechat} trained a transformer on next-item prediction, reporting a scaling law even better than in NLP. \citet{Huawei} explored scaling for the HSTU architecture, which we discuss further.
 However, most of these studies use the well-known \emph{leave-one-out} evaluation scheme without a proper temporal split\,\cite{timesplit1, timesplit2}.
-While this might be acceptable for small models, omitting a temporal split for large models is problematic due to their memorization capacity.
-Fortunately, HSTU\,\cite{hstu} addresses this issue by using an appropriate evaluation on a proprietary industrial dataset, along with online metrics.
-The authors scaled their encoder to an 8k context and 100B samples, and introduced a new architecture.
+While this may be acceptable for small models, omitting a temporal split for large models is problematic due to their memorization capacity.
+HSTU\,\cite{hstu} addresses this issue by evaluating on a proprietary industrial dataset with an appropriate temporal protocol, and by reporting online metrics.
+The authors scaled their encoder to an 8k context and 100B samples and introduced a new architecture.
 Still, the largest encoder mentioned contains just 176M parameters.